 Based on the grievance details provided and the administrative structure of Uttar Pradesh, here are the contact details for the public authorities responsible for addressing the corruption and implementation failures in Tehsil Lalganj.

-1. Primary Oversight Authority (State Level)
+1. Primary Oversight Authority (State Level) (Corruption in UP’s Swamitwa Scheme)

 • Public Authority: Shri Arvind Mohan (Joint Secretary)